cloudfoundry-community/stackdriver-tools/examples/cf-stackdriver-example/README.md

 ## Try it out

 Navigate to your application's URL and attempt to submit a guestbook entry.
 You should see a new error in the [Stackdriver Errors](https://pantheon.corp.google.com/errors) console.
+Try setting a debug breakpoint in main.go:69 and see if you can spot the bug.